codjo/codjo-tools-pyp/README.md

           ** add more filters (current year / current month ) DONE ** move filter to the Left above "Summary" block.
 DONE
    * when coming from edit page, filter is always "All brin" DONE
-* Edit page correction : bug link "Ajout" +  move save button to the upper right
-* add a statistic panel (nb brin/years) + filters ?
-* Manage properly the absence of a confluence server (add alerts on gui or any sendMail simulation)
-* when unblocking radio button is clcked, status passes to unblocked --> ideally, if its "quick" date is set to creation date, else to "today"
-* show detail in a popup to avoid double click
-* simple export for confluence, with Name/Url for quick insert in "reunion plateforme" minutes
-* Move tomcat-maven-plugin to super-pom
-* Manage automatic sauvegarde of repository ?